 Almost everyone is covered by the FLSA.
-There are two kind of coverage - if either apply, the FLSA must be followed.
+There are two kind of coverage - if either apply, follow the FLSA.

 - Enterprise Coverage: Any business that has an annual dollar volume of sales or business done of at least \$500,000 and certain industries.
 If the business is covered, all employees are covered. - Individual Coverage: An employee is covered by the FLSA if they are engaged in interstate commerce, even if the business doesn't have enterprise coverage.